philliphenslee/smartslack/README.md

 **sendToUser(username, text [callback])**

-username argument can be the user's id, name or email address'
+The user argument can be the user's id, name or email address'
 ``` javascript

 // Send some  real time message's